EXtremeExploit/vita3k-api/README.md

 * wrangler (`npm i -g wrangler`)

 ## Setup
-* Rename `wrangler.toml.example` to `wrangler.toml`

 * Create a D1 database in cloudflare (dw, its free :D)
 	* You can name it whatever you want

-* Copy the database ID
-* Change the configuration
+* Change the configuration (`wrangler.toml`)
 	* **database_name:** Here goes the name of the database
 	* **database_id:** Put here the database id you copied from the step above

 * Once thats done, you can choose to run it either locally or on a cloudflare worker
 	### Locally
 	* Uncomment the `ACCESS_TOKEN` line in `wrangler.toml` and change the string to be your access token
 	* Setup the databse schema: `wrangler d1 execute <database_name> --local --file=./schema.sql`
 	* run `wrangler dev --test-scheduled`
-		### CRON JOB WONT WORK, YOU WILL HAVE TO TRIGGER IT YOURSELF (`localhost:XXXXX/__scheduled?cron=*/5%20*%20*%20*%20*`)
+		### CRON JOB WONT WORK, YOU WILL HAVE TO TRIGGER IT YOURSELF (`localhost:XXXXX/__scheduled`)
 	### Online Cloudflare worker
 	* Setup the databse schema: `wrangler d1 execute <database_name> --file=./schema.sql`
 	* Add base data into the database: `wrangler d1 execute <database_name> --file=./schema_insert.sql`
 	* run `npx wrangler deploy`
-	* It will as you permission to use wranlger on cloudflare, click allow
+	* It will ask you permission to use wranlger on cloudflare, click allow
 	* Now go to Settings > Variables > Enviroment Variables
 		* Click on **Edit Variables** and add a new one called `ACCESS_TOKEN`, and have the value be your github access token, encryption enabled
-	* Now once you add the enviroment variable a deploy will happen, you will have an URL to the worker and test things out, list will update every X5 of every hour (00:05,13:05,etc)
+	* Now once you add the enviroment variable a deploy will happen, you will have an URL to the worker and test things out, list will update every minute

 ## Endpoints